hjelloyd/locate-user-node/README.md

 ## Assumptions
 ### Node Version
 - This project has been built and tested using node 16.13.1
-- This can be installed using `nvm use` and follow the directions for installation
+- This can be installed using `nvm use` [more about nvm](https://github.com/nvm-sh/nvm)
 ### City Coordinates
-- Only cities that have one word names are supported.  ex: York is supported, New York is not.
+- Only cities that have one word names are supported.  ex: "York" is supported, "New York" is not.
-- The following coordinates are being used for the city centre used in the distance calculation
+- The following coordinates have been provided in the configuration
 - These have been retrieved from https://www.latlong.net/

  | City | Latitude | Longitude |